w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objectives of the Research Questions (RQ) Task Force are to identify accessibility barriers and knowledge gaps in emerging and future web technologies; publish the research findings on those barriers and gaps; and support W3C’s horizontal reviews of web technologies as they mature and are normatively specified.
+Find out about the activities of the Research Questions (RQ) Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}